AspasiaLiz/IOWAHousePrice/README.md

 Step 3 : Feature Selection
-Look at foward selection, backwards elimination and use Boruta package (random forest tree - feature selection) to select features.
+Look at foward selection, backwards elimination, stepwise regression and use Boruta package (random forest tree - feature selection) to select features.

 Step 3.2 : Log Transformation

-Step 4 : Regression
+Step 4 : Regression using 3 models from step 3 + using all features (4 options)
+1. Linear Regression
+2. Random Forest
+3. SVM
+prediction are done and RMSE/RMSLE calculated.
+SVM performs the best but will do some tuning.
+Also working on Lasso/Ridge/Elasticnet.

+Step 4.2 : Quantile Regression - Encountering many errors.
+Working on it.